 What surprised me was that everyone came with the openness to network.
 If you were interested in any of the partners there was no stopping you from reaching out to them to talk about current trends and solutions, their line of business and current projects.
 Everyone was so keen on sharing knowledge, which for me was something extremely exciting since I wanted to get as much as I could from it.
 I marched through the hall with a constant huge grin on my face connecting with people from my line of business, customers and SAP experts.

 One of the best, if not the best part of SuccessConnect were the sessions that were full of useful information and authentic customer use cases.
 There were so many good ones to choose from.
-My main point of interest was the SAP CLOUD Platform session about SuccessFactors extensions.
+My main point of interest was the SAP Business Technology Platform session about SuccessFactors extensions.
 Again, the biggest advantage was the ability to network with the experts and customers to exchange points of view on different fascinating topics.

 Everyone who attended the event was inspired and energised by some incredible keynote speakers.
 Stefan Ries, SAP CHRO and Member of the Executive Board kicked off the conference with an unconventional, un-keynote opening session on the importance of experiences and digital HR transformation setting the theme for this year’s conference.